fasterdash/fasterdash/README.md

 Fasterdash speeds up certain lodash functions dramatically when using integers (32 bit).
 The speed improvement comes from using Rust compiled into WebAssemby.

- Currently the only functions that are supported are:
+ Currently the only function that is supported is:

 * `compact`
-* `sort`

 ## Functions Implemented and Benchmark Results